Episode

 .

-former pace and they make good ground toward the poles.
-Hugo comes
+team to its former pace and they make good ground toward the poles.
+Hugo comes out just

-Kirk is already huffing and puffing, and Big Scott is beginning to sweat
+after them.
+Kirk is already huffing and puffing, and Big Scott is beginning to sweat from the effort)

 .